OpenTechSchool/python-data-intro/core/text-files.md

 ### Exercise!

-If you want to try all this out, here's something simple to make sure you've got everything down pat.
-First, make a file with a few lines of random text.
-Then write a program that:
+If you want to try all this out, here's a quick exercise to make sure you've got everything down pat.
+First, use a text editor to create a plain text file with a few lines of random text.
+Then write a Python program that:

-1. Reads all the lines in the file into a list
+1. Reads all the lines from your text file into a list.
 2. Appends something crazy to each line in the list. " Ya mum!" is nicely innapropriate, if you're struggling for ideas.
 3. Writes all lines in that list into a new file.
-Check out your handy work!
+Check out your handy work by looking in the new file!

 Hopefully pretty simple, but that should make sure you have all the above ideas down-pat.